quackerd/d2ray/README.md

 - Modify `config.yml` to your liking.
 Please see the comments in the file for documentation.
 - Run `configure.py` with python 3.
 - Generated files are located in the `build` directory.
 Run `docker-compose up -d` within that directory to start the stack.
 - To start over or to update the existing configuration.
-Simply change `config.yml`, rerun `configure.py` and restart the stack.
+Simply change `config.yml`, rerun `configure.py` and restart the stack `docker-compose down && docker-compose up -d`.

 ### Client connections
 Client conf files are generated in `build/clients/[client name]/config.json`.
 Clients simply need to download the most recent xray release and replace `config.json` with the ones generated.
 The config file by default directly connects to CN mainland websites and proxies foreign websites.
 The same goes for DNS lookups.